MikeyBeez/Juliet/README.md

 Juliet requires quite a other few packages and programs to run as well as some customization for your system.
 For example, where your songs are needs to be configured.
 I have a lot of programs and modules installed.
 I've done a lot of cleanup of my yaml requirements file, but I can't say exactly what your environment will require.
+I also have a requirements.txt file.
+I'm not sure why I have both.
+More cleanup is necessary.
 After I build this again on a virtual machine, I should know this exactly.
 BTW, I am programming this at home.
 I don't have a team, and I don't have a lab with multiple systems with different linuxes and different hardware.